AmshikaH/carbon-securevault-azure/README.md

       create_admin_account = true
       ```

-      The password in the above could be stored in the user's Key Vault as a secret with the name `admin-password`.
-Then the configuration would be updated as follows.
+      If the password in the above is stored in the user's Key Vault as a secret with the name `admin-password`, the configuration would be updated as follows.

       ```
       [super_admin]